JKorf/FTX.Net/README.md

 Yes.
 Switch by changing the BaseAddress in the client options.

 ## Release notes
+* Version 1.0.0-alpha2 - 21 Dec 2021
+    * Update to new CryptoExchange.Net version

 * Version 1.0.0-alpha1 - 07 Dec 2021
     * Initial version new CryptoExchange.Net.
 More documentation coming soon